analusis/analusis.github.io/_projects/2023-04-10-gda-casestudy2.md

 #### Determine the credibility of the data.

-The data was supplied by Kaggle user [Möbius](https://www.kaggle.com/arashnic) but appears to have originated from a survey conducted by Amazon Mechanical Turk and originally available through [Zenodo](https://zenodo.org/record/53894).
+The data was supplied by Kaggle user [Möbius](https://www.kaggle.com/arashnic) but appears to have originated from a survey conducted via Amazon Mechanical Turk and originally available through [Zenodo](https://zenodo.org/record/53894).

 **We will determine the credibility of the data using the ROCCC method:**
 ##### Reliable